swthemathwiz/hp-z6-g4-memory-fan-mounts/README.md

     - Insert fans from back (fan labels forward), ensuring that the cables are routed nearest to connectors.
-    - Screw the fan guards to the front of the mount.
+    - Screw the fans to the front of the mount thru countersunk washers.

     <p align="center"><img src="../media/media/assembled.jpg" alt="Fan with Mount Assembled"  height="350px" /></p>